lukas681/Measure-Detector-UI/README.md

         curl --location --request POST 'localhost:8080/upload' --form 'image=@"path/to/example/image"'

-# Necessary Configurations (Might apply ...)
+# Further Configurations

 You need to follow these steps, to set-up the application correctly:

-* By now, the upload mechanism is not implemented optimally.
-Therefore, you have to set the max-recieving filelength manually, which depends on your available RAM.
+* As the upload mechanism is not implemented optimally, yet, weshoudl increase the maximal receiving file length.
+(Affects the maximal size of a music document to be uploaded).

-If you have for example 16GB RAM on your Computer, so I can without troubles set it to 5GB (whcih would support score files size to 5GB).
-Therefore, open application.yml (application-prod, application-dev, resp.) and change the following line:
+You can therefore free around 1/3 of your available (e.g. 5GB on a 16GB machine).
+To do so, open `app/src/main/resources/config/application-xx.yml` (dev, prod, xx) and modify the following line:

       spring:
          codec:
             max-in-memory-size: 5GB

-# Quick Start
+# Quick Start of the Jhipster Application

-In order to run the whole application inside a docker container, promt the following: Adjust the path to the cloned repository, as relative paths are not supported any more.
+You can run the application inside a docker containre with the official jhipster docker images. therefore execute the following commands.
+Make sure to provide absolute paths as relative paths are not supported any more by docker.

       cd measure-detector-ui/app
-      docker run --network="host" -v ${PWD}:/home/jhipster/app --rm jhipster/jhipster .\gradlew bootRun --args='--spring.profiles.active=dev'
+      docker run --network="host" -v ${PWD}:/home/jhipster/app -p 8000:8000 --rm jhipster/jhipster .\gradlew bootRun --args='--spring.profiles.active=dev'

-Voila, the application should already start ...
+Voilâ, the application should already start ...

-> Note: --network="host" will embedd the hosts localhost inside the container.
-For saver usage consider using a VNetwork
+> Note: --network="host" will embedd the host localhost inside the container, so that we can also reach the Measure Detector in the other container.
+Concerning security, this is not optimal and should be switched to a Virtual Network based approach (Docker Networking + Docker Compose)

 # Starting Development Mode

-Start the application manually: Therefore, we just have to call the gradle wrapper which will setup the enire environment.
+in order to strat the application, call the gradle wrapper with the corresponding profile.
+It might be necessary, to also installed the openseadragon 2.4.8 type delarations manually to match those required by AnnotoriusJS.

        cd app
       ./gradlew bootRun --args='--spring.profiles.active=dev'